Home > Destinations > Crit’Air stickers:the complete guide to clean air stickers in France

 How long does it take to receive?

 While online ordering may be efficient, the sticker is required to be sent using physical mail.
-Therefore, knowing that mail can be inefficient sometimes and certainly impacted by seasonal events, it is recommended to apply for your sticker well before you need it.
+Therefore, knowing that mail can be inefficient sometimes and certainly impacted by seasonal events, it is recommended to apply for your sticker well in advance.
 The sticker doesn’t have a use-by date, so ordering it earlier than you need it should not be of concern.

 The official advice from the issuing department is that they have twenty workdays from the date of confirmation of the bank transaction (payment) to issue the certificate to the address provided by the applicant.